Contact Us Today (424) 372-3112

 Child endangerment is defined under Penal Code 273a PC as:

 A prosecutor has to prove, beyond a reasonable doubt, many different factors to obtain a conviction for child endangerment.
-There crucial factors, also known as the “elements of the crime” are listed under CALCRIM 1821, that a defendant:
+These crucial factors, also known as the “elements of the crime,” are listed under CALCRIM 1821 that a defendant:

-- while having care of a child, the defendant caused or permitted them to be injured, or;
+• while taking care of a child, the defendant caused or permitted them to be injured, or;

 Further, it must be proven a defendant was negligent when they caused the child to suffer or be endangered.

-In a situation where the defendant is the child's parent, the prosecutor will have to prove they were not just using reasonable discipline on their child.
+In a situation where the defendant is the child's parent, the prosecutor will have to prove that the defendant was not just using reasonable discipline on their child.

 child endangerment example